Philosophy (PHIL) 371

 The reasons for studying ethical issues in science and technology extend beyond current controversies to the pervasive influence of science and technology in our lives.
 Thus, we will focus in this course not only on current issues, but on long-standing debates and deeper questions about why ethical issues continue to arise in science and technology.
 For example, some people argue that our attitude toward the natural environment as a resource to be dominated and exploited is at the root of these issues.
 This course will not provide easy answers to the questions we will raise, but it will provide students with concepts and methods for thinking about them systematically and coherently, and for developing justifiable positions about them.

-- Unit 1: Introduction: Ethical Aspects of Science and Technology
+- Unit 1: Introducing Ethics in Science and Technology

 - Unit 2: Ethics and Moral Reasoning